GaziYucel/latexConverter/README.md

     - add the log file to the submission
     - add other output files as dependent files (aux, bcf, out, run.xml)

+# Install and confige the plugin

-## Requirements
+### Requirements

 - PHP 8.0,8.1
 - TexLive for your platform

-## Manual installation of the plugin
+### Install with Git

 ```shell
 git clone https://github.com/GaziYucel/latexConverter
 ```

+### Install via direct download

+- Download release for your OJS version from https://github.com/GaziYucel/latexConverter/releases
-Alternatively, you can download the latest release or download the code with the option 'Download ZIP'.
-Extract the downloaded file to `./plugins/generic/latexConverter`.
+- Alternatively, download the code with the option 'Download ZIP'.

-## Configuration of the plugin
--
-- Login in your OJS instance as an Administrator or Manager
-- Navigate to Website > Plugins > Installed Plugins > Generic Plugins > LaTex to PDF Converter Plugin > Settings
-- Fill in the absolute path to pdflatex executable, e.g. /var/www/TexLive/texmf/bin/x86_64-linux/pdflatex
+- Extract the downloaded file to `./plugins/generic/latexConverter`.
-- Fill in the field "Allowed mime types" with mime types which should show dependent files.
-For Tex files fill in "text/x-tex" and "application/x-tex" on separate lines
-- Click Save

-## Installation of TexLive portable on Linux
+### Install TexLive portable (Linux)

 ```shell
 # example of installation path: /var/www/TexLive